Digital-Pushkin-Lab/RuAdapt/README.md

 ## RaaFL levels

 There is a level specified for each paragraph or sentence pair.
 This is the level of Russian language acquisition for which the target paragraph has been adapted.
 For some pairs, only an approximate level (like B1-B2) is specified.
+The exact proportions of the adapted texts for each level are given in the descriptions of the subcorpora.

 ### Publications